europeana/portal.js/packages/keycloak-theme/README.md

 ## Testing the theme

-Sign out of the admin console, and go to http://localhost:10001/realms/europeana/account/#/ where you will see the custom theme.
+Go to http://localhost:10001/auth/realms/europeana/account/#/ where you will see the custom theme.

 ### Keycloak admin

-Go to Keycloak's admin login page: http://localhost:10001/admin/master/console/#/
+Go to Keycloak's admin login page: http://localhost:10001/auth/admin/master/console/#/

 Login using the `KEYCLOAK_ADMIN` ("admin") and `KEYCLOAK_ADMIN_PASSWORD` ("password") credentials.